-- Condensate separator downstream from stage 1 - Condensate separator downstream from stage 2 on The power supply disconnecting device is switched on.
+- Condensate separator downstream from stage 1 - Condensate separator downstream from stage 2

 The condensate must be able to drain off freely.
 Undrained condensate can cause damage to the machine and have a negative impact upon compressed air quality.

 10.18.1 Checking the condensate drain downstream from stage 1